unixlabnyuad/unixlabnyuad.github.io/README.md

 28/08/19,2,20:00,21:00
 ```
 Add an entry with the date in the following format dd/mm/yy, your id, the start and end of
 the shift (or part of the shift) that you will skip.
-Do not introduce any spaces
+Do not introduce any spaces.